citizenfx/fivem-docs/content/docs/server-manual/featured-server-list.md

 ## Are you accepting featured servers applications?

 Right now, we are not accepting new applications for Featured Servers.
-All servers are handpicked by the Cfx.re team.
+All servers are handpicked by the Cfx team.

 ## How can I report a Featured Server that doesn't fit the requirements anymore?